Stern (magazine): Scandal of the Hitler Diaries

-For Stern very much more damaging publicity followed its serialisation, beginning in April 1983, of the so-called Hitler Diaries.
+Following its serialisation, Stern received much more damaging publicity in April 1983, when it published the so-called Hitler Diaries.
 Scientific examination soon proved that the "diaries", for which the magazine had paid 9.3 million Deutsche Mark, were forgeries.
 The resulting fiasco led to the resignation of the magazine's editors, a sit-in by staff to protest the "management's bypassing traditional editorial channels and safeguards", and a major press scandal that is still regarded as a low point in German journalism.

 A publication "once known for its investigative reporting" became a byword for the folly and hazards of "sensation-seeking check book journalism".
 Stern's credibility was severely damaged and it took the magazine many years to regain its pre-scandal status and reputation.

 Trump: Sein Kampf

-In its 24 August 2017 edition, Stern demonstrated its continued ability and willingness to generate cover-page controversy (and to discard the restraints of nutzwertiger Journalismus).
-A photo-shopped image depicted then-United States President Donald Trump draped in the American flag while giving a stiff-armed Nazi salute.
-"Sein Kampf", read the headline, or "his struggle" – a reference to Adolf Hitler's autobiographical manifesto, Mein Kampf.
-The sub-headline reads: "Neo Nazis, Ku Klux Klan, racism: How Donald Trump fuelled hatred in America".
+On 24 August 2017, Stern demonstrated its continued ability and willingness to generate front-page controversy (and to discard the restraints of nutzwertiger Journalismus) when it published a Photoshopped image of then-United States President Donald Trump draped in the American flag while giving a stiff-armed Nazi salut.
+The cover's headline read "Sein Kampf" ("his struggle") – a reference to Adolf Hitler's autobiographical manifesto, Mein Kampf – with the sub-headline "Neo Nazis, Ku Klux Klan, racism: How Donald Trump fuelled hatred in America".

-The Los Angeles-based Simon Wiesenthal Center, while critical of President Trump's failure, in his remarks following the 12 August "Unite the Right" rally in Charlottesville, Virginia, to "make a distinction between Nazis and KKK protesters and those who opposed them", described "the depiction of the president as a latter-day Hitler by a major German publication" as "untrue and beyond the pale".
+The Los Angeles-based Simon Wiesenthal Center, while critical of President Trump's failure in his remarks after the 12 August "Unite the Right" rally in Charlottesville, Virginia, to "make a distinction between Nazis and KKK protesters and those who opposed them", described "the depiction of the president as a latter-day Hitler by a major German publication" as "untrue and beyond the pale".
 "Germans", they suggest, "must surely know that by misappropriating [...]
 Nazi symbols and terms associated with Adolf Hitler, they belittle and becloud the crimes of the past."
 Jewish leaders in Germany similarly argued that the depiction of Trump as the new Hitler diminished (verharmlost) Nazi genocide.

 Stern responded: "The right-wing protesters in Charlottesville raised their arms in the Nazi salute, and the American president has not distanced himself from this gesture or from the mindset of the people.
 On the contrary, Donald Trump had seen in some of them 'fine people.'
 With this attitude, he identifies with the protesters and greets them in a transcendent sense – that is exactly what the Stern cover visualises.
 It is, of course, far from us to want to minimise the atrocities of the National Socialists".

-Trump made several other Stern covers.
-For the 19 January 2017 edition, he was seated on the Lincoln Memorial throne: "The Emperor, how Donald Trump is changing the world and why he is so dangerous for us".
-For the 10 September 2020 edition, he was in close up: "American Psycho, how Donald Trump is systematically destroying democracy".
+Trump made several other Stern covers thereafter.
+On the cover of the issue from 19 January 2017, he was seated on the Lincoln Memorial throne, with the headline "The Emperor: How Donald Trump is changing the world and why he is so dangerous for us".
+For the issue from 10 September 2020, he was depicted in close up with the headline "American Psycho: How Donald Trump is systematically destroying democracy".